Siege of Jaén (1245–1246): Context

-The siege
+Siege

 At the start of the siege, the Castilian forces began launching attacks on the various city gates, all of which were ineffective in terms of capturing any points on the main wall, however they did in many instances manage to drive the defenders off the bulwarks of the outer defenses.

 Contemporary chronicles also recount ambushes and sallies out of the city by Granadan and Jayyānese forces.
 One such sally by a group of seven Moorish knights managed to capture a Castilian resupply caravan, obliging the Castilian forces to pursue the raiders.
 A force led by Don Alvar Gil de Villalobos was obliged to give chase in an attempt to rescue their captured supply train; however the Moorish knights fled, leading the Castilian rescue party into an ambush by some 50 more knights and around 100 infantry soldiers.

 Consequences

-On 28 February 1246, in an attempt to consolidate power over his dominions, Muhammad I, King of Granada, ordered the surrender of Jaén to Castilian forces in accordance with his signing of the Treaty of Jaén which effectively turned the Emirate of Granada into a vassal state of the Kingdom of Castile.
+On 28 February 1246, in an attempt to consolidate power over his dominions, Muhammad I, King of Granada, ordered the surrender of Jaén to Castilian forces in accordance with his signing of the Treaty of Jaén which effectively turned the Emirate of Granada into a vassal state of the Crown of Castile.